Majors celebrate 75th anniversary of Jackie Robinson's debut

 “Jackie was all about looking out and looking forward,” said Roberts, who became the second Black manager to win the World Series in 2020.
 “So to appreciate how far we’ve come is certainly fair, but more important is where we need to go.
 That’s what pushes and challenges all of us to keep getting better and to make change. … What Jackie did was incredible, but we’ve got to keep going.”

 Four hours before the Dodgers’ game against Cincinnati, Roberts led his players out to the park behind the outfield bleachers at Dodger Stadium to the plaza where a statue of Robinson has stood since 2017.
-The Dodgers gathered around and listened to remarks from Robinson’s son, David.
+The Dodgers gathered around and listened to remarks from Robinson’s son, David, who encouraged everyone to take constant stock of the U.S.’ progression on education and equality.

 “Baseball, it’s bigger than us individually,” Roberts said.
 “So we all have a platform, an opportunity, a responsibility, as David said today, which is great.”